How Total Organic Carbon Analysis Works & How We Save You Time & Money

 TOC Analyzer Processes, Techniques, & Price

 Oil has been the most influential natural resource since the 19th century and it continues to be heavily relied upon by all nations around the world.
-Technology that use oil have advanced, and, likewise, our ability to harvest and refine it has also improved drastically.
+Technologies that use oil have advanced, and, likewise, our ability to harvest and refine it has also improved drastically.
 A byproduct of industrial oil refinement is 2.5 billion gallons of “produced water” every day.
 This produced water has been labeled by the Environmental Protection Agency as being too contaminated to be used for household or commercial use.
 There are methods for treating this water and decontaminating it, however, they are either prohibitively expensive, not wholly effective, or are too energy-intensive.
 Researchers at Purdue University have developed a relatively inexpensive method to remove almost all traces of oil from produced water.
 The method employs using heated, activated charcoal foam to remove the oil from the water.
-The process is able to achieve a total organic carbon level of 7.5 milligrams per liter which, per the EPA standards, means it is clean water.
-Effective, inexpensive, and requiring little energy, this method is able to save billions of gallons of water from becoming useless.
+The process is able to achieve a TOC of 7.5 milligrams per liter which, per the EPA standards, means it is clean water.
+Effective, inexpensive, and requiring little energy, this method can save billions of gallons of water from becoming useless.